MFT measurement using a Shack-Hartmann wavefront sensor

 The Modulation Transfer Function or MTF measurement is a crucial metrology technique to evaluate how an object’s contrast is captured after passing through an optical system as a function of spatial frequency.
-It is a critical criterion especially for imaging systems, as it allows you to judge the imaging quality in terms of spatial frequency response.
-Thus, the MTF is always plotted compared to the case of a diffraction limited optical system (see Figure 1).
+It is a critical criteria especially for imaging systems, as it quantifies the imaging quality.
+The MTF curve is usually compared to the ideal MTF given by a diffraction limited optical system (see Figure 1).

 Figure 1 : Modulation Transfer Function.
 The spatial frequency is given in cy/mm (cycles per millimeter)

-As MTF is a quantitative and standardized way to characterize optical systems, this measurement is used by optical engineers and designers in order to:
+As the MTF is a quantitative and standardized way to characterize optical systems, MTF measurements are commonly used by optical engineers and designers in order to:

 • Compare actual performance of an optical system to an optical design

-The MTF measurement can be processed from the phase via double fourier transform.
-In addition to that, the Shack-Hartmann provides a 2D measurement of the phase in one acquisition and so the Shack-Hartmann provides an instantaneous 2D-MTF measurement offering access to every azimuthal angle.
+The MTF measurement can be processed from the wavefront map using a double fourier transform.
+Shack-Hartmann sensors provide the wavefront map in just in a single shot acquisition and therefore provide almost instantaneously a 2D-MTF measurement, offering access to every azimuthal angle.

-In this article we present a MTF measurement done with the HASO Shack-Hartmann wavefront sensors by Imagine Optic, a company renowned for its expertise in optical metrology instrumentation for over 25 years.
-It is combined with the RFLEX tool to have an easier wavefront measurement by double pass as it integrates the light source.
+In this article we present a MTF measurement performed with a HASO SWIR Shack-Hartmann wavefront sensor manufactured by Imagine Optic SA, a company renowned for its expertise in optical metrology instrumentation for over 25 years.
+It is combined with the RFLEX accessory which combines a light source and allows an easy double pass set-up.

 Once the measurement is done, the software developed by Imagine Optic, Waveview4, computes the wavefront and the MTF.